-Hypothermia occurs when your body loses more heat than it can make.
-It is often the result of being in very cold temperatures.
-Other things that can cause very low body temperatures include:
+Hypothermia happens when your body loses more heat than it can make.
+Spending time in very cold places is a common cause.
+Other things that can cause someone's body to get colder are:

 - Wearing wet clothes

-- Being in a position where you cannot move
+- Being in a spot where you cannot move

 - Being in cold water